luke-h1/covid-19-tracker/README.md

 # TO-DO :
 * fix concatentation issue by clearing form after new country has been submitted  ✅
 * improve styles ✅
+* remake with bootstrap 4

+# documentation
-using fetch() function & this covid api:  https://covid19api.com/
+ * using fetch() function to get the data  & this api:  https://covid19api.com/
+ * Documentation can be found here: https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest